How to apply for AN EXCHANGE PROGRAMME AT THE UNIVERSITY OF TWENTE?

 Read more about preparing for study at the UT.

-You must arrive at the University of Twente in time for the start of your placement.
+You must arrive at the University of Twente in time before the start of your placement.
 The UT organises an introduction period for new (international) students before the start of every Fall and Spring semester called Kick-In.
 During these days you will meet your fellow students and get to know your programme, UT campus, and Enschede.

 More information about introduction day